jonathanfunk/the-wilderness-of-manitoba/README.md

 * Git/Github

 ## Learning Experience
 This was one of the easiest sites I've built so far.
 For this project, I worked on planning ahead, sketching wireframes and writing down the dimensions before I code.
+I wrote the jQuery plugins for the hero image animation & expandable sections.
 I was able to finish this site quickly while maintaining quality.